MeghaBhambri/youtube_engagement_analysis/README.md

 ## Next Steps

 In the next steps, further enhancements can be made to the data preprocessing pipeline, including additional feature engineering to extract more meaningful insights from the video metadata.
 Additionally, the project could benefit from an expanded dataset to improve the robustness and accuracy of the predictive models.
 Regular updates and retraining of the machine learning models based on the latest data would also contribute to more accurate predictions.
+As a end goal we want to create models to recommend content creater how he can increase customer engagement for video.
+Example for a given category should what are most viewed title, tags and words in description.

 ## Contributors